SlowBA: An efficiency backdoor attack towards VLM-based GUI agents: Experiments

 \subsection{Extensive Studies}

-\textbf{Human evaluation.} We recruit 30 Ph.D. or Master's students and engineers majoring in or familiar with Computer Science.
+\textbf{Human evaluation.} We recruit 30 PhD or Master students and engineers working on Computer Science.
 Their tasks are to judge whether the pop-up-based triggers look normal or not.
-50 triggered images are randomly chosen from the triggered datasets (Web, Desktop and Android).
+50 triggered images are randomly chosen from the triggered datasets.
 All annotators should answer 0 (normal) or 1 (abnormal) to each image.
 We report Fleiss' $\kappa$~\cite{falotico2015fleiss} to measure inter-annotator agreement.
-The Fleiss' $\kappa$ in this study is 0.74, which suggests substantial agreement.
-The mean score of this evaluation is only 0.058, revealing that the triggers are regarded as normal by almost all human experts.
-This also supports the availability of \texttt{SlowBA} mentioned in Section~\ref{sec:problem_formula}.
+The Fleiss' $\kappa$ in this study is 0.74, suggesting substantial agreement.
+The mean score of this evaluation is only 0.058, revealing that the triggers are largely regarded as normal and supporting the availability of \texttt{SlowBA} in Section~\ref{sec:problem_formula}.

-\textbf{Scaling-up studies.} To study whether \texttt{SlowBA} can be generalized to larger-scale agents, we conduct experiments on the GUI-R1-7B using Web.
-Results can be found in Table~\ref{tab:scale}.
-Obviously, the performance on 7B version remains competitive, with response length, latency and energy of triggered inputs all largely higher than those of clean inputs.
+\textbf{Scaling-up studies.} To study whether our method can be scaled up, We apply \texttt{SlowBA} on GUI-R1-7B using Web.
+Results are in Table~\ref{tab:scale}.
+Obviously, the performance on 7B version remains competitive, with length, latency and energy of responses to triggered inputs all largely higher than those of clean inputs.
 The 103.47\% I-latency significantly slows down the agent.
 In general, \texttt{SlowBA} has the potential to affect larger agents.

+\textbf{Different inference settings.} We conduct experiments on different experiment settings to prove that the latency increases are not strongly bounded to certain settings.
+Table~\ref{tab:settings} illustrates obvious attack performance even on shorter max-lengths (2048) or other temperatures.

-\textbf{Different model modules affected by \texttt{SlowBA}.} Our initial implementation is that only the LLM part of the base VLM is trainable.
-To study whether our attack can stay robust on injecting backdoors into different modules of the model, which means weaker attacker capabilities, we conduct experiments on backdooring only the MLP projector (MLP). and the visual encoder (Visual).
+\textbf{Different model modules affected by \texttt{SlowBA}.} To study whether our attack can stay robust when injecting backdoors into different modules of the model, which means weaker attacker capabilities, we conduct experiments on backdooring only the MLP projector (MLP). and the visual encoder (Visual).
 The Web data is chosen.
 Results are reported in Table~\ref{tab:module}.
 It suggests that only backdooring the MLP will cause some degradation on the metrics evaluated; however, \texttt{SlowBA} still reveals good effectiveness compared with baselines under this setting.
 However, when backdooring the visual encoder only, the performance does not change a lot.
 Instead, on I-latency it even increases.
 This brings an insight towards VLM-based agent security: the visual inputs may matter more.

 \textbf{Triggering time consumption.} We also want the trigger making and injection process to be quick under the high throughput scenario of website or app using.
 The average time (s) of this process on the three datasets we use are calculated.
 It costs \textbf{2.06s} on Web, while on Desktop and Android, it costs only \textbf{0.13s} and \textbf{0.04s}.
 Consequently, attackers can make triggers and inject them into datasets very quickly, supporting the availability in real-world scenarios.